 7. Commit to trade or consumer shows a few times each year.
 I’m not saying you necessarily have to get into the expensive business of exhibiting, but do go along.
 Meet people; press the flesh; get used to having coffee with strangers.

 8. Get into video marketing.
 Get used to putting your face on camera.

 And so on.

 Trust me : if you want to make time for marketing, you’ll make time for marketing.

-So, as 2020 approaches, I want you to write down some targets for your marketing activity during the New Year.
+So, as another new year approaches, I invite you to write down some targets for your renewed marketing activity.
 Get on it!